This is a complete Bondora Review for investors in P2P loans.

 Obviously the higher the return, the likelier the chance of absorbing loans given to less trustable people.
-It takes some time but normally the system will later recuperate the unpaid debt).

 It can be very very tempting to move towards the right side of the range, towards the higher returns.
 But I won’t go there.

 This is because down there I’ll bump into investment whose success is highly linked to the system ability to recover the credit, as they’re high-risk loans, often granted in Finland and Spain.

 Some of the high risk/yield loans are paid with delay, some can even default.

 The process to recover defaulted loans can be slow.
 On the other hand, Bondora recently declared that the ability to recover money from who is not paying on time, has greatly improved in the past few years.

 Opportunistic expositions offer really high returns but it can also bring losses and can delay a lot the time I need to get back my investment.

 This is why I stick to the less risky ones and I resist temptation.

 I consider that nowadays a 10y German BUND (government bond), doesn’t pay much (less then 1% gross).
 Very safe, but not profitable these days.
 That’s why I need to rebalance a tiny part of my investments in a new way, and since I can get 8-14% revenue with P2P lending, that’s going to be enough for me for a test.

 In this very short video I show how to setup Bondora in a very simple way.